Definition of a Great Workplace™

 Thirty years of research and experience have enabled us to define what it means to be a Great Workplace™, to understand how to measure the trust in the workplace, and how to help any organisation become a great workplace.
 Whether through our Certification Program or our Culture Consulting services, Great Place to Work® has the tools you need to assess and improve your workplace culture according to the global standard of greatness.
 As a result, your organisation —and your employees—can achieve their full potential and drive performance to new heights.

-From the perspective of Employees, a Great Place to Work® is an organisation where you trust the people you work for, have pride in what you do and enjoy the people you work with.
-We measure these criteria by conducting an employee survey.Read more
+A Great Place to Work® is an organisation where employees trust the people they work for (fostered through Credibility, Respect, & Fairness), have pride in what they do and enjoy the people they work with.
+We measure these criteria by conducting an employee survey.Find Out More

 1980 - 1990